-DJI Mavic Pro which is a delight to fly and now also features a 20MP 1″-type sensor with a Hasselblad branded camera and 28mm equivalent lens utilizing an F2.8-F11 aperture. t never ceases to amaze me how far drone technology has come on in recent years.
+DJI Mavic Pro is a delight to fly.
+The DJI Mavic 2 Pro now also features a 20MP 1″-type sensor with a Hasselblad branded camera and 28mm equivalent lens utilizing an F2.8-F11 aperture. t never ceases to amaze me how far drone technology has come on in recent years.
 I started looking into the technology back in 2008 when it was just a basic brain and you had to strap on your own lightweight camera.
 The biggest issues back then were camera vibrations, stabilization and seemingly needing years of RC experience to just fly the thing.
 My, how things have changed.
-Now you have units like the
+Units like the

 The 2 Pro also utilizes its own ActiveTrack 2.0 subject tracking system which is an addition to its own avoidance system, saving the drone from flying into any obstacles.
 Behind the scenes, the unit cleverly uses the main lens and front dual vision cameras to create a 3D map in front of the drone to predict its path three seconds ahead of time.
 This feature can apparently even track a subject, even if it goes out of view.

 When flying, seeing what the drone sees in high quality is a must.
 The OcuSync video transmission system has been updated to version 2, which means it operates on 2.4 GHz and 5.8 GHz with auto-switching and will be more resistant to outside interference.
 The two frequencies can also be independently used to upload and download.
 The system can work over an 8km (5 mile) distance and send 1080p video.
 Footage can be sent immediately to a mobile device for instant sharing.
 One nice addition is an auxiliary light which is triggered in low light situations to help with safe landings.